 Singapore: In October 2014, the EU and Singapore concluded their negotiations for the EUSFTA (= European-Union-Singapore Free Trade Agreement); the chapter on investment protection was finalised in May 2015.
 Germany welcomes the success of these negotiations.
 Despite its small size, Singapore is one of Germany’s most important trading partners in the ASEAN region.
 The text of the EUSFTA was negotiated by the European Commission.

-On 16 May 2017, the European Court of Justice (ECJ) ruled that parts of the EU-Singapore agreement go beyond the scope over which the EU has sole responsibility, but lie within that of shared responsibility between the EU and its Member States.
-This means that the agreement will have to be ratified by every single Member State, rather than just the EU.
+On 16 May 2017, the European Court of Justice (ECJ) ruled that parts of the EU -Singapore agreement go beyond the scope over which the EU has sole responsibility.
+This means that the agreement in its current form cannot be concluded by the EU alone.
 The ruling came after the European Commission had asked the ECJ to assess the legal nature of the FTA.
 The specific question to be clarified was whether the EUSFTA is a mixed agreement or an EU-only agreement.

 Viet Nam: The negotiations with Viet Nam that started in October 2012 have been progressing well.
 After agreement ‘in principal’ on an FTA with Viet Nam had been struck in summer 2015, the President of the European Commission, Mr Juncker, and the Prime Minister of Viet Nam, Mr Nguyen, presented the in early December that year.